 "But there are also many examples of times when the message has been conceived and the signal sent long in advance of understanding or acceptance of the code employed.
 In the case of Galileo or Socrates, it did not in time matter, but the receivers of their time were not tuned to receive their signal.
 The ultimate transmission of such a message represents communication of a very complex order.
 Other high levels of communication occurs in very different areas.
 A wave breaking on a beach brings a world of information about events far our at sea.
 It can tell of winds and storms, the distance and intensity.
 It can locate reefs and islands and many things.
 If you know the code."

-During the above, D & S assemble a small microfiche reader and chair at the back of the stage.
-They display a detail from a microfiche found by ALEX KLEIN in the NEW YORK PUBLIC LIBRARY press archive.
+During the above, S turns on a small MICROFICHE READER towards the back of the stage and focuses a detail from a microfiche fom the NEW YORK PUBLIC LIBRARY press archive, as found by ALEX KLEIN.